KacperUrban/mlops-zoomcamp/README.md

 ## Experiment tracking
 In this chapter I got more knowledge about experiment tracking and MLFlow.
 I had to create a project with NY taxi dataset and did experiment tracking.
 I also learned about data versioning, model registry.

+After the completing all above knowledge I did three additional notebooks, which describe a practical use of the MLFlow.
+I used a diffrent MLFlow setup.
+In the last scenario I used an AWS to store information and run tracking server.

 All code is in experiment tracking directory.

 ## Training pipelines
 That chapter was really challenging.
 I had a lot of problems with Mage.ai platform, but after all I run this website and now I am in the process of writing, so in the future I will share my code.